About our women's ambulatory day unit (WADU)

 Please note, we are not a walk-in service.

 If you are visiting us for an emergency, you will normally have been via our A&E or referred from your GP.
 We are not appointment based, so you may have to wait if our service is busy.
-During the consultation, you will be asked questions about your current problem and medical history.
+During the consultation, you will be asked questions about your current problem and medical history by the doctors and nurses.
 You may require an examination which may include an internal examination.
 Chaperones are available.
 You may need blood tests or swabs.
-If you require a scan or other investigation, you might need to come back another day.
+If you require a scan or other investigations, you might need to come back another day depending on the availability.

-If you are visiting us for a booked scan appointment, please note this scan will usually be an internal scan (transvaginal ultrasound) and a chaperone is available.
+If you are visiting us for a booked scan appointment, please note for the majority of women this will be an internal scan (transvaginal ultrasound) and a chaperone will be present.
+Scans are carried out by clinical nurse specialists and doctors trained in sonography.

 We are able to offer same day treatment for lots of women that visit us.